 The Board of Directors has overall responsibility for the oversight of risk management at Triton.
 Day-to-day risk management is the responsibility of management.
 The Board actively oversees the Company's policies and procedures relating to risk management and discusses and reviews key risk areas at each of its regular Board meetings.
 Among other topics, the Board of Directors focuses on and discusses with senior management key areas of financial, operational and strategic risk affecting Triton, including capital structure, liquidity and financing, customer credit and collection issues and strategic developments and considerations.
-Additionally, the Board exercises its risk oversight responsibility, including with respect to information technology and cybersecurity, sustainability and compensation-related risks, through its committees, with each Board committees, see "Board Committees" below.
+Additionally, the Board exercises its risk oversight responsibility, including with respect to information technology and cybersecurity, sustainability and compensation-related risks, through its committees, with each Board committee regularly reporting to the full Board regarding its activities.
+For more information on the Board's committees, see "Board Committees" below.
 We believe that the Board's leadership structure, supermajority of independent directors, and allocation of oversight responsibilities to appropriate, fully independent committees, provide effective Board-level risk oversight.